pourmand1376/hugopapermod_english/content/bookmarks.md

 ---
 Here are my bookmarks.
 Primarily, this is my more technical bookmarks as I have my non-technical bookmarks [here](https://aprd.ir/bookmarks/).

+I have moved all my bookmarks into RainDrop!
+The service is awesome and I really like it.
+I may provide public links here as well in the future.
 ### Web Services
 - [Google Console Cloud](https://console.cloud.google.com/)
 - [Microsoft Azure](https://portal.azure.com/#home)